JohnSpahr/reXP/README.md

 A tool that lets you easily copy Windows XP programs and games that were bundled with the operating system to a portable storage device.

-## Important
-Version 4.0 of the .NET Framework is **required** for reXP to work properly.
-You can get it from [Microsoft's website](https://www.microsoft.com/en-us/download/confirmation.aspx?id=17718).

 ## Download
 [Windows executable](https://github.com/JohnSpahr/reXP/releases/download/v1.3.3/reXP_v1.3.3.exe)